Helen Black

 She ignored everyone’s advice, studied law at Hull university and practised as a solicitor for ten years.
 She quickly built a loyal following of teens in care who drove her crackers, made her laugh and nicked all the biscuits.

 In 2003 she wrote a novel for a bit of fun.
-Damaged Goods was published in 2005 and Helen has now written eleven crime novels, the latest, Hard as Nails, was published in December 2020.
+Damaged Goods was published in 2005 and Helen has now written eleven crime novels.
+Helen then turned her hand to screenwriting winning the Kudos North Award for her first script, an original television pilot Galaxy.

 Helen Black is represented by Frances Arnold